HarshithMaddela/zorvyn-dashboard/README.md

 ## Conclusion

-This project demonstrates how a frontend application can be structured, styled, and made interactive using modern tools and best practices.
+This project demonstrates how a frontend application can be structured, styled and made interactive using modern tools and best practices.

 ## Author